AlphaSue/clean_data_course_proj/README.md

 ####Step #5 information
 The final step uses the melt and dcast commands to reformat the data applying a function to evaluate the means for each measurement for each activity and each subject.
-This is the part of the script dependent on the `reshape2` library for running.
-Please install if `library(reshape2)` causes issues.
+This is the part of the script dependent on the `reshape2` package for running.
+>That package will need to be installed if issuing the command `library(reshape2)` causes issues.

 The reformatted data represents a tidy data set because:
 - There is one variable per column.